Grand Canyon University: Attempts to return to nonprofit status

 In the fall of 2014, the college announced the exploration of a return to nonprofit status.
 GCU's regional accreditation body, the Higher Learning Commission (HLC), initially rejected the university's petition for conversion to nonprofit status in 2016, stating that the school's proposed strategy, particularly its plan to outsource some of its activities (such as curriculum development and student support services) to outside vendors, did not meet the criteria for such a conversion.
 In 2018, GCU submitted another application to HLC to change to nonprofit status.
 This application was accepted on July 1, 2018.
-Although several organizations, including the IRS and the HLC, approved the transition, the U.S. Department of Education still classifies the university as a for-profit university.
-The government specifically alleges that GCU is a captive client to Grand Canyon Education and operates for the benefit of a for-profit company's shareholders.
+Although several organizations, including the IRS and the HLC, approved the transition, the U.S. Department of Education continued to classify the university as a for-profit university.
+The government specifically alleged that GCU was a captive client to Grand Canyon Education and operated for the benefit of a for-profit company's shareholders.
 Grand Canyon Education has also been accused of engaging in securities law fraud in relation to GCU.

 Grand Canyon University was alleged to have switched from for-profit to nonprofit status due to its yearly $9.2 million property tax bill.
 Numerous school officials said this was unsustainable and a key reason the switch was made.
 Some critics of for-profit education criticized the relationship between GCU and GCE as too intertwined.

-In 2021, a federal judge dismissed a lawsuit by GCU that claimed the university didn't receive all the CARES Act relief funds to which it was entitled because it was a nonprofit entity.
+In 2021, a federal judge dismissed a lawsuit by GCU that claimed the university did not receive all the CARES Act relief funds to which it was entitled because it was a nonprofit entity.
 The same year, GCU sued the U.S. Department of Education after being denied nonprofit status twice.
 The suit was initially dismissed in 2022 after a federal district judge rejected the university's claims.

 In October 2023, a GCU press release alleged that there was a concerted effort by the U.S. Department of Education, Federal Trade Commission, and Department of Veterans Affairs to punish the school for attempting to gain nonprofit status.

 In November 2024, the United States Court of Appeals for the Ninth Circuit overturned the district judge's decision and ruled, by a unanimous 3–0 decision, that the U.S. Department of Education erred in denying GCU nonprofit status by applying the wrong standard of assessment.
-The Dept. of Education was ordered to reevaluate according to a different standard.
+The Department of Education was ordered to reevaluate according to a different standard and the university was reclassified in December 2025 as a not-for-profit institution.